mark-hallman/sec566-vm-build-notes/notes/sec566_win11_audit_requirements.md

   - [x] Install prereq  Neo4j
   - [x] Add the license file
   - [ ] Add the self-signed cert to trusted certs
+    - [ ] I did not add the self signed cert to the trusted certs but there is not popup warning when launchin the site.
-  - [ ] Add the CSAT icon to the task bar
+  - [x] Add the CSAT icon to the task bar
 - [ ] Add the OpenVPN icon to the task bar
 - [ ] Turn on RDP
 - [x] Change the Windows password to "Sec566!!"